Going up two inches from 6-8” makes a big difference in the field, if the “field” is the sky.

 - Eyepieces Included: 25 mm

-Our Verdict: When you get this 8” SCT, you not only get the large aperture for better light grasp on faint DSOs, you’ll also have GoTo capability to track objects and learn a thing or two about astro imaging.
+My Verdict: In my opinion when you get this 8” SCT, you not only get the large aperture for better light grasp on faint DSOs, you’ll also have GoTo capability to track objects and learn a thing or two about astro imaging.
 If you want to do all this on the go, the SCT has the build that allows for easy transport and setting up.

 Who is the Celestron NexStar 8SE Best Suited to?